chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

 The usual constraints of zippered iteration apply to zippered promotion, so the promoted actuals must have the same shape.

-Formal arguments that are not promoted are evaluated once into a temporary before iteration and used as arguments.
+Formal arguments that are not promoted are evaluated once and stored in a temporary variable.
 If formal ``a1`` is an expression, then the call

 .. code-block:: chapel